 The Knitts, a band with a surprisingly long history and a short fuse, ready to explode onto the music scene with the release of their 'Simple Folk' EP and their much-anticipated upcoming debut full-length album.

 The Knitts' origin story goes way back to the last years of the Knitting Factory on Hollywood Boulevard in Los Angeles.
 "That's strangely how the band name came about, from Charlie's time working the box office,' recalls Justin Volkens of his brother, Charlie Volkens time in the box office while some early band members hung around the venue.
-Now The Knitts are made up of three actual brothers-Justin (Vocals), Charlie (guitar), and Brandon Volkens (Drums)-plus Victor Portillo (Lead Guitar) and Jaime "Jimmy" Luque (Bass).
+Now The Knitts are made up of two actual brothers-Justin (Vocals), Charlie (guitar), -plus Alex (Drums), Victor Portillo (Lead Guitar) and Jaime "Jimmy" Luque (Bass).